turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/4-stake-fungible-token-testing.md

 5. Assert - memo is ignored and not used by the STAKE contract.
 The main purpose is to ensure that a memo can be specified but has no effect

-Here's the payoff for all of the hard work we did above.
-We are no able to Unit test the `ft_resolve` callback because we are now able to inject the data dependencies into the test:
+Another another payoff is being able to unit test the `ft_resolve` callback by injecting the data dependencies into the test:
 ```rust
 #[test]
 pub fn ok_zero_refund() {